safesoftware/fme-CityJSON/README.md

 * Windows

 ## Limitation
 We are working toward full CityJSON support.
-We have tested ...
+We have tested the reader on the file in the [example data directory](https://github.com/safesoftware/fme-CityJSON/tree/master/example_data), and some more.

+### Reader

++ SemanticSurface hierarchies (children, parent) are not supported

++ MultiGeometries are not supported

++ Appearances (textures, materials) are not supported

++ Extenstions are not supported

+\**not supported* means in this case that the property is ignored when reading the file, but doesn't break the process

 ## How to build
 * Requires this [JSON parser](https://github.com/nlohmann/json)